Table of Contents

 - Diarrhoea: Mix 1 tsp each of cinnamon, ginger and cumin powder with honey to make a paste.
 Take 1 tsp three times a day

 Other uses: Cinnamon is used for flavoring cakes, breads, desserts, drinks and confectionary.
 It is also used for making incense and perfumes.
 Taking cinnamon once a day (mixed with warm water, milk or eaten directly) can assist in lactation for nursing mothers.

-Cumin seeds are antimicrobial, anti-diabetic, antiepileptic, antifertility, anticancer, antioxidant and immunomodulatory.
-These medicinal properties are due to presence of various chemical constituents such as volatile oil 2.5 to 4.5%, 10% fixed oil, proteins etc. The volatile oil mainly consists of 30 to 50% cuminaldehyde, small quantities of a-pinene, b-pinene, phellandrene, cuminic alcohol, hydrated cuminaldehyde and hydro cuminine.
+Cumin seeds are antimicrobial, anti-diabetic, antiepileptic, antifertility, anticancer, antioxidant and the immunomodulatory.
+These medicinal properties are due to the presence of various chemical constituents such as volatile oil 2.5 to 4.5%, 10% fixed oil, proteins, etc. The volatile oil mainly consists of 30 to 50% cuminaldehyde, small quantities of a-pinene, b-pinene, phellandrene, cuminic alcohol, hydrated cuminaldehyde and hydro cuminine.
 Here are some simple home remedies.

 - Flatulence/Gas: Mix an equal quantity of crushed cumin seeds, black pepper and ginger.
 Make an infusion by mixing it in hot water.
 Drink warm twice a day, for several days.

 - Lactation:To increase lactation, mix 1 tsp of cumin and sugar.
 Drink with warm milk each evening.